Skip to content

 Beyond just identifying swimmers in distress, these systems can also help lifeguards get a clearer view of their surroundings.
 The technology can help reduce the effect of surface glare on the water and provide visibility into areas that might otherwise be hard to see.
 By covering blind spots and offering another perspective, automated drowning detection helps create a comprehensive safety net, making your facility a safer place to swim.

-Cameras vs. Wearables: How the Technology Works
+Cameras vs. Wearables: How Does the Tech Differ?

 When you start looking into automated drowning detection, you’ll find that most systems use one of two approaches: cameras that watch over the entire body of water or wearables that monitor each individual swimmer.
 Both are designed to act as a second set of eyes for your lifeguard team, but they gather information in fundamentally different ways.